Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 I don’t do it because I believe in war.

-I do it because I believe it is the best way to stop/end this war.
+I do it because I believe it is the best way to end this war.

 Bursun and Makkusu/Yahaira charges at each other with Makkusu pointing